apptension/saas-boilerplate/README.md

 * `id` of the hosted zone
 * `name` of the hosted zone

-#### Create a certificate in your app's primary region
-This certificate will be used by Application Load Balancer.

-Values to save:
-* `arn` of the certificate

-#### Create a certificate in us-east-1 (N. Virginia)
-This certificate will be used by CloudFront.

-Values to save:
-* `arn` of the certificate

 #### Create an [aws-vault](https://github.com/99designs/aws-vault) profile
 This profile will be used by Make when running any commands that communicate with AWS platform.